 The afternoon was a simple drive down south to the coast and Port Fairy.

 Port Fairy to Apollo Bay.

 Andrew had taken his Aprilia along the road back in April so I could drive the entire route.
-We first stopped at Tower Hill Wildlife Reserve just before Warrnambool.
-The first time I saw this was back in 1961 and it was just a very large empty hole, today this extinct volcano it is a magnificent wildlife reserve with emus, koalas and waterbirds.
+We first stopped at just before Warrnambool.
+The first time I saw this was back in 1961 and it was just a very large empty hole, today this extinct volcano it is a magnificent wildlife reserve with emus, koalas and many waterbirds.

-Turning off the Princes Highway at Allansford we started at the other end of the road.
+Turning off the Princes Highway at Allansford we started at the other end of the Great Ocean Road.
 Luckily traffic was light and we had no problem finding parking spots to view the sights.

 At Lavers Hill the delightful "Shoppe" cafe was slightly overwhelmed with about 7 Lancias in their small carpark but the service was great and lunch very good.

-After lunch we dropped in to the historic Cape Otway Lighthouse before heading back and on to Apollo Bay for the night.
+After lunch we dropped in to the historic before heading back and on to Apollo Bay for the night.

 Day Five: Friday